More

 Dynasty fantasy football is a format where you do not draft a new team each season.
 Instead, you have one initial startup draft, and then you keep as many players as you want on your roster for as long as you want (or until they’re out of the NFL).

-The annual draft will consist only of rookies.
+There is still a draft each year, but it will consist exclusively of rookies.
 This type of fantasy league is designed to emulate being an NFL general manager as best as possible.

 Empire